joemoose/dungeoneers.d20/docs/combat.md

 ### Blast

 Attacks with the *blast* quality affect all targets in a zone, rolling damage separately for each affected combatant.
-Blast refers to anything from fireballs, and massive sweeping onslaughts, to swarms of tiny creatures.
+Blast refers to anything from fireballs and massive sweeping onslaughts to swarms of tiny creatures.
 If unsure how many targets can be affected in the zone, roll the weapon’s damage die for the number of targets affected.

 ## Defending